Unit Testing and Continuous Integration

 │ └── test_utils.py

 1. The files core.py and utils.py represent example project files in this example.
 In your repository, these might represent the algorithm you are implementing, or an API.
-For example, here’s core.py
+For example, here’s core.py from my repository

 #!/usr/bin/env python